 Suddenly, a flash!

 Startled, she jerked her head towards the sound.
 Her feet seemed to be planted like the roots in the ground.
-She couldn’t look away from what was coming towards her.
+She couldn’t look away from the thing that was producing a looming shadow across her pale face.

 Georgia jolted as she woke.
 Centimetres above her was rough, solid bark.
 Shivering with cold and fear, her skin felt damp.
 Water dripped into her eyes from the hair plastered to her forehead.